 For example, if the head coach has just come out and said X player will be given the first opportunity to win the starting job, it would be really helpful if you could give me a quick way to verify it.
 If we work together on this we can produce an extremely accurate and definitive set of depth charts that will hopefully be useful for everyone.

 3. Elite is as advertised.
 Broadly it’s the best 50 players in the NFL but that doesn’t mean its two or three from each position group across the board.
 There may be none or there may be seven or eight.
 That’s just the nature of it; some periods are good for one position, some others.
-Additionally, remember that our “Top 101 Players” series is based solely on their performance in 2013.
-These charts, as described above, take more than just last season into account.

 5. 2013 was the first season we began to grade long-snappers and other special teams positions in unrivaled fine detail.
 We don’t just factor totally botched snaps into a long snapper’s grade, but snaps that are significantly off-line in any direction, whether that inaccuracy was compensated for by the punter or holder or not.
 A long-snapper’s grade will also be made up from his work on coverage units and can be harmed by missed tackles, poor lane-discipline among other factors.